 Graduate admission and gainful employment disclosure

-The Student Financial Aid and Scholarships website includes information about the following:
+The Student Financial Aid and Scholarships (SFAS) website includes information about the following:

 - cost of attending UNT, Net Price Calculator and College Navigator

-- need based and non-need-based federal, state, local, private, and institutional financial assistance programs available to students
+- need based and non-need-based federal, state, local, private, and institutional-based student financial aid programs

-- eligibility requirements and procedures for applying for aid
+- procedures for applying for aid and eligibility requirements

-- criteria for selecting recipients and determining amount of award
+- criteria for selecting award recipients and how the award amount is determined

-- financial aid terms and conditions, including terms applicable to employment provided as part of a financial aid package
+- general conditions and terms applicable to employment provided as part of the financial aid package

-- the terms and conditions of federal student loans
+- the terms and conditions of Title IV, HEA loans

-- required entrance counseling and exit counseling information
+- the entrance counseling and exit counseling information SFAS collects

-- whom to contact for questions regarding financial aid
+- contact information regarding institutional or financial aid

 Information about UNT's Academic Programs and Student Attainment